Introduction: What Is IELTS and Why Does It Matter for Your Future?

 Biggest writing mistakes:

-- Memorizing and inserting templates (examiners recognize these immediately!)
+❌ Memorizing templates (examiners recognize these immediately!)

-- Writing off-topic or partially addressing the question
+❌ Writing off-topic or partially addressing questions

 Section 4: Speaking (11-14 Minutes)